 As described elsewhere in this Amendment No. 2, in connection with the restatement process, we identified a material weakness with regard to accounting for warrant instruments in our internal control over financial reporting, specifically with regard to our prior interpretation of ASC 815, as it related to the initial classification and subsequent accounting of registered warrants as either liabilities or equity instruments dating back to May 2009.
-Upon a reassessment of those financial instruments, in light of GAAP as currently interpreted, we determined that we should have accounted for certain warrant instruments as liabilities instead of equity.
-Given this material weakness with regard to warrants, management concluded that we did not maintain effective internal control over financial reporting as of December 31, 2009.
+Upon a reassessment of those financial instruments, in light of GAAP as currently interpreted, we determined that we should have accounted for certain warrant instruments as debt instead of equity.
+Given this material weakness with regard to warrants, management was unable to conclude that we maintained effective internal control over financial reporting as of December 31, 2009.

 Since the determination regarding this material weakness, we plan to devote significant effort and resources to the remediation and improvement of our internal control over financial reporting.
 While we have processes to identify and intelligently apply developments in accounting, we plan to enhance these processes to better evaluate our research and understanding of the nuances of increasingly complex accounting standards.
 Our plans include the following: enhanced access to accounting literature, research materials and documents; and increased communication among our legal and finance personnel and third party professionals with whom to consult regarding complex accounting applications.
 The elements of our remediation plan can only be accomplished over time and we can offer no assurance that these initiatives will ultimately have the intended effects.
 Any failure to maintain such internal controls could adversely impact our ability to report our financial results on a timely and accurate basis.
 If our financial statements are not accurate, investors may not have a complete understanding of our operations.
 Likewise, if our financial statements are not filed on a timely basis as required by the SEC and Nasdaq, we could face severe consequences from those authorities.
 In either case, there could result a material adverse affect on our business.
-Inferior internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our stock.
+Inferior internal controls could face severe consequences from those authorities.
+In either case, there could result a material adverse affect on the trading price of our stock.
 We can give no assurance that the measures we have taken and plan to take in the future will remediate the material weaknesses identified or that any additional material weaknesses or restatements of financial results will not arise in the future due to a failure to implement and maintain adequate internal control over financial reporting or circumvention of these controls.
-In addition, even if we are successful in strengthening our controls and procedures, in the future those controls and proc
+In addition, even if we are successful in strengthening our controls and procedures, in the future those controls and procedur